modiimedia/modii-portfolio/content/portfolio/sogmi-kiosk-app.md

 +++
 client = "clients/sogmi.md"
-description = "Modii built a custom web application that can turn any android device into a donation kiosk.
-The application integrates with Square POS allowing customers to enter their information and then swipe their credit card to easily donate.\n\n<video autoplay loop><source src=\"/video/sogmi-donation-kiosk-video-v2.mp4\" type=\"video/mp4\">Your browser does not support the video tag.  \n</video>" draft = true featured_image = "/v1564181665/modii-website/tablet-set-amount-screen.jpg" headline = "Turning Any Android Tablet Into A Donation Kiosk"
+description = "## Modii built a custom web application that can turn any android device into a donation kiosk. \n\nThe application integrates with Square POS allowing customers to enter their information and then swipe their credit card to easily donate.\n\n<video autoplay loop><source src=\"/video/sogmi-donation-kiosk-video-v2.mp4\" type=\"video/mp4\">Your browser does not support the video tag.  \n</video>" draft = true featured_image = "/v1564181665/modii-website/tablet-set-amount-screen.jpg" headline = "Turning Any Android Tablet Into A Donation Kiosk"